Finallf/terraria/README.md

 <br>

-The recommended way to run your server is using Docker Compose.
+The recommended way to run your server is using **Docker Compose**.

-1. Create a compose.yml file and adapt the volume paths to your environment, similar to this:
+1. Create a `compose.yml` file and adapt the volume paths to your environment, similar to this:
 ```yml
 services:
   terraria: